alishashresthaaa/react-testing-library-walkthrough/README.md

 - Sometimes we want to execute a piece of functionality after a test is ran
 - Specify on top level, or inside a describe block
 - beforeEach, afterEach, beforeAll, afterAll

+### Mock Service Workers

+- Mock API calls when writing test for your applications.
+- If we use actual api calls, the test could fail for many reasons that donot involve your code.
+- No dummy data - unrealiable
+-